- ibandronic sodium monohydrate

 RaceThere is no evidence for clinically relevant interethnic differences between Asians and Caucasians in ibandronic acid disposition.
 There are only very few data available on patients with African origin.

 Mutagenicity/Carcinogenicity:No indication of carcinogenic potential was observed.
-Tests for genotoxicity revealed no evidence of genetic activity for ibandronic acid.
+Tests for genotoxicity revealed no evidence of effects on genetic activity for ibandronic acid.

 Hexagon Place, 6 Falcon Way, Shire Park, Welwyn Garden City, Hertfordshire, AL7 1TW